Privacy Policy

 Access and Correction of your information

-We may require that you verify your identity before the credit information we hold is disclosed to you.
+We may require that you verify your identity before information we hold is disclosed to you.
 We may refuse to provide you with information that we hold about you in certain circumstances set out in the Privacy Act.
-If we do, we will write to you to let you know why your request has been denied or limited unless, having regards to the grounds for refusal, it would be unreasonable for us to do so.
+If we do, w will write to you to let you know why your request has been denied or limited unless, having regards to the grounds for refusal, it would be unreasonable for us to do so.

 If you believe that any personal information we hold on you is inaccurate, out of date, incomplete, irrelevant or misleading, please email the privacy officer.